 What are GLP-1s?

-The first GLP-1, exenatide (Byetta) was first approved by the FDA in 2009 as a twice-daily injectable, intended to be taken within an hour of morning and evening meals.
+The first GLP-1, exenatide (Byetta) was first approved by the U.S. Food and Drug Administration (FDA) in 2009 as a twice-daily injectable, intended to be taken within an hour of morning and evening meals.
 Up until 2019, GLP-1s were only injectable medications when Rybelsus, the first oral GLP-1 came to market.

 Different GLP-1s have different dosing requirements, such as:

 - Dulaglutide (Brand name: Trulicity)